 - Directors must stay informed of their company’s financial position by continually assessing the company’s solvency.
-By monitoring bank lending facilities, cash flow and current assets, a director may predict and prepare for eventualities of poor liquidity ratios, overdue taxes or trade creditors.
+By monitoring bank lending facilities, cash flow and current assets, a director may predict and prepare for instances of poor liquidity ratios, overdue taxes or trade creditors.
 This assessment and preparation of potential financial difficulties is a duty which is essential to the solvency of a director’s company.

-- Directors should obtain professional advice on the solvency of their company.
-Legal and financial guidance will inform directors of the risk of insolvent trading and provide options available to address financial difficulties.
+- Directors should obtain professional advice on the solvency of their Legal and financial guidance will inform directors of the risk of insolvent trading and provide options available to address financial difficulties.
 Options, based on advice, may include the injection of funds from an asset sale or the implementation of a restructuring plan.

-- Directors should act in a timely manner should they, on reasonable grounds, suspect that the company is incurring debts they will not be able to pay.
-In this event, appropriate action should be taken immediately on advice received from legal professionals as some solutions may take time.
+- Directors should act in a timely manner should they, on reasonable grounds, suspect that the company is incurring debts they will not be able to In this event, appropriate action should be taken immediately on advice received from legal professionals as some solutions may take time.
 For example, restructures and turnarounds are very complex and may take several months to prepare and implement.